Angas people

 The Ngas people (also known as the Agas and Angas) are an ethnic group in Plateau State, Nigeria.
 They speak an Afro-Asiatic language called Ngas.
 Recent studies have indicated there are roughly 1,000,000 Ngas people in Nigeria today.

 History

+Map of Nigeria showing the range of Afro-Asiatic language speakers.
+The tan region in central Nigeria represents the Ngas people.

-According to local folklore, the Angas migrated from Bornu passing through villages before settling on the highlands of Plateau State.
+According to local folklore, the Ngas migrated from Bornu passing through villages before settling on the highlands of Plateau State.
 In the course of migration, the groups splintered into sub-groups settling in Pankshin, Ampang, Amper and Kabwir districts.
 The settlers at Kabwir were led by a chief called Gwallam and the chief of the Ampers was Kendim.
 Later settlements populated the highlands of the Jos Plateau.

 Festival

 The Ngas celebrate a major festival called the Tsafi Tar or Mos Tar, during the celebration, a brief event called Shooting the Moon takes places to mark the end season and the beginning of a new season.
 The festival is usually celebrated during the time of harvest.